pvergiliusmaro/on-the-radar/README.md

 ## Installation
-**Requirements:** Google Chrome (the extension uses Chrome's identity API — Arc, Brave, and Firefox are not supported)
+**Requirements:** Google Chrome (the extension uses Chrome's identity API—Arc, Brave, and Firefox are not supported)
 1. Download or clone this repo
 2. Open chrome://extensions in Chrome
 3. Enable **Developer Mode** (toggle in the top right)
 4. Click **Load unpacked** and select the extension/ folder
 5. Navigate to any webpage and click the extension icon in your toolbar
-6. Click **Connect to Google** — you'll be asked to grant access to Google Drive files created by this app (nothing else)
+6. Click **Connect to Google**—you'll be asked to grant access to Google Drive files created by this app (nothing else)
 7. Your "Company Tracker" sheet is created automatically in your Google Drive